marc-gilles/preen-oil-replication-ontogeny/README.md

-## Data and code from: Preen oil composition in pied flycatchers: reproducibility and ontogeny
+## Data and code from: Preen oil composition in pied flycatchers: reproducibility and ontogeny (Chapter 4 from PhD thesis)

 ##### Laurence Jeanjean, Barbara A. Caspers, Tim Schmoll & Marc Gilles